Who do we hire?

 Additionally, it is the expectation that a Head Coach will see themselves as a member of the greater camp community willing to participate in activities beyond athletic coaching responsibilities.
 He or she must see that every athlete makes friends, grows towards his or her potential, and enjoys doing so.
 As situations do arise, Head Coaches must have the ability to adjust plans accordingly and maintain a level of flexibility.

-Jewish Life Director (Filled for 2021): The Jewish Life Director embodies Jewish Sports Camp and is instrumental in helping to establish camp culture, prayer experiences and articulating Jewish Teachable Moments (JTM’s).
+Jewish Life Director: The Jewish Life Director embodies Jewish Sports Camp and is instrumental in helping to establish camp culture, prayer experiences and articulating Jewish Teachable Moments (JTM’s).
 The Jewish Life Director is the ultimate resource on camp for infusing Judaism into the camp atmosphere.
 The Jewish Life Director should be patient, compassionate, and approachable, serving as a mentor for all staff.
 The Jewish Life Director should be able to develop deliberate educational programming that connects campers and staff to our core values.

 Logistics: Logistics team members play an integral role in the daily operations of camp, serving in a “behind the scenes” capacity to help the camp program run smoothly.
 A logistics team member must be trustworthy, reliable and punctual.
 The position requires flexibility to handle various tasks, working independently and part of team.